jbyttow/tachyon/README.md

 # tachyon
-TachyonDB schemaless, asynchronous data modeling library. *Disclaimer: not production tested, or spec complete!*
+TachyonDB: schemaless, asynchronous data modeling library. *Disclaimer: not production tested, or spec complete!*

 ## introduction
-TachyonDB provides a schemaless interface for building and manipulating object models on top of a relationship database.
+TachyonDB provides a schemaless interface for building and manipulating object models on top of a relational database.

 ## interface
 ### defining a model